-Clients tend to ask me the question ‘Should I go through planning permission or should I go through permitted development?’
+Clients tend to ask us the question ‘Should I go through planning permission or should I go through permitted development?’
 To answer the question it is important to really understand the difference between the two first starting with an understanding of each.

 What is Planning Permission?